vashin1/SyncedUI/README.md

 Hold shift and select a raid frame in the middle and drag, the entire frames will interlock to it's new location.

 **How can I make my own profile?**
 Enter pfUI config and create a new profile, rename it and modify to your taste & save.
 This is handy to have if you have a healer and DPS toon.

+**How do I make my swstats come back, it disappeared?**
+Type /sws bars

 ## Credits